GeorgePearse/kode/README.md

 ### License & attribution
 - This project is a community fork of `openai/codex` under **Apache-2.0**.
 We preserve upstream LICENSE and NOTICE files.
-- **Code** is **not** affiliated with, sponsored by, or endorsed by OpenAI.
+- **kode** is **not** affiliated with, sponsored by, or endorsed by OpenAI.

 ### Your responsibilities
-Using OpenAI, Anthropic or Google services through Code means you agree to **their Terms and policies**.
+Using OpenAI, Anthropic or Google services through kode means you agree to **their Terms and policies**.
 In particular:
 - **Don't** programmatically scrape/extract content outside intended flows.
 - **Don't** bypass or interfere with rate limits, quotas, or safety mitigations.
 - Use your **own** account; don't share or rotate accounts to evade limits.
 - If you configure other model providers, you're responsible for their terms.

 ### Privacy
-- Your auth file lives at `~/.code/auth.json`
+- Your auth file lives at `~/.kode/auth.json`
 - Inputs/outputs you send to AI providers are handled under their Terms and Privacy Policy; consult those documents (and any org-level data-sharing settings).

 ### Subject to change
-AI providers can change eligibility, limits, models, or authentication flows.
-Code supports **both** ChatGPT sign-in and API-key modes so you can pick what fits (local/hobby vs CI/automation).
+AI providers can change eligibility, limits, models, or authentication flows. kode supports **both** ChatGPT sign-in and API-key modes so you can pick what fits (local/hobby vs CI/automation).

 &ensp;
 ## License